mclima/1-DOM-scripting/readme.md

 Add the links using `navItemsObject` instead of `navItemsArray`.

-Note the the 'dot' accessor notation for dealing with an object and the addition of the anchor tags:
+Note the the 'dot' accessor notation for accessing a value from an object (and the addition of the anchor tags):

 ```js
 navItemsObject.forEach(function (item) {